Rish2911/Rish2911.github.io/_posts/2022-03-30-fire-fighting-bot-with-obstacle-avoidance-using-YP-LIDAR.md

 researchers at the National Institute of Standards and Technology has used the Lidar system to image three-dimensional objects melting in flames [4].
 They concluded that this method offers a precise, safe, and compact way to measure structures as they collapse in a fire.
 The ultimate goal of the robot is to extinguish fires without the intervention of human firefighters with a pressure nozzle on a hydraulic arm.

+#### Robot's DOF and Dimensions
+The robot can be majorly divided into two categories based on its functions:
+1. The mobile rear-wheel drive
+2. The 3-R spatial arm

+The mobile rear-wheel drive has 2 degrees of freedom.
+It travels in the x-y plane which is essentially the ground surface.
+The 3-R spatial arm has 3 degrees of freedom.
+The joint attached to the robot's base controls the yaw of the nozzle, while the other two revolute joints contribute to the pitching and positioning of the nozzle.

 - How do I add my products to my application?

 - Can I smoothly test my purchases?